yvesgurcan/deskplan/README.md

 - The user interface adapts to the size of your screen so that you can work on small devices or large screens.
 - Responsive design: Access your inventory even if you are offline or experiencing connectivity issues.
 - Update your inventory in no more than two clicks.
+- Something went wrong?
+A message informs you, if possible, about the nature of the error.

 ### Technical features